 The evidence to support any hypothesis will grow with the size of data, asymptotically approaching 100%.

-While a fully scientific methodology can guard against wrong conclusions, complexity, (im)proper motivation, malice, or ignorance can lead to invalid conclusions.
+A fully scientific methodology can guard against wrong conclusions, but complexity, (im)proper motivation, malice, or ignorance can lead to invalid conclusions.
 The more data, the better the odds that one can get confused and make an innocent mistake, cherry-pick to advance a desired belief, or twist the facts to achieve sinister ends.
 It reminds me of an epigraph I read years ago: “If there is a will to condemn, the evidence will be found.”

 In addition, correlation not being causation, totally wrong but interesting correlations are plentiful and should be a warning sign!

 11- Most conclusions will be either uninteresting or invalid.
 Big Data starts with interesting-but-useless and graduates to valid-and-useful. #InsightWins

 We live in a world of new media and viral memes where the interesting-but-shallow can trump the insightful-but-boring.
 Occasionally, something is both interesting and insightful, but long-term, viral witticism will saturate its space and we’ll hopefully get too used to linkbait patterns to be moved.
 Big Data is about deeper understandings that can improve things beyond one’s immediate mood.